opulo-inc/docs/docs/feeders/7-final-setup/final-feeder-setup.md

 16. Use the "Pick" button to test picking the component.
 If it isn't picked appropriately you may need to tune the Part Offset, especially the Z-axis.
     ![Pick Component Button](img/pick-component.png)
-17. You can recycle the picked component with the `Machine Controls > Special > Recycle button`, or simply turn off the vacuum in `Actuators > H1:VAC1 > Off`.
+17. Simply turn off the vacuum in `Actuators > H1:VAC1 > Off` to recycle your component.
 18. Repeat this tuning with each of your feeders, and then you'll be ready to start a job!

+## Next Steps

+If you came here from the FTP documentation, your next step is [Setting up the Board.](../../openpnp/ftp/2-setting-up-the-board/index.md)